The Informed Investor

 This is the fourth article in a series on ESG Investing.

-In this final article in our series on ESG investing, we are providing an overview of how to integrate ESG into your financial planning and investment strategy.
+This final article in our ESG investing series provides an overview of integrating ESG into your financial planning and investment strategy.

 First, in case you missed the previous articles, we will define ESG, also known as Socially Responsible Investing.